supriya-ambarkar/README.md/README.md

 # Hello, I'm Ambarkar Supriya!👋

 Welcome to my GitHub profile!
-I'm a passionate Computer Science and Engineering graduate with a strong interest in SQL,Python, Microsoft Excel and Data Analysis.
+I'm a passionate Computer Science and Engineering graduate with a strong interest in SQL,Python, Microsoft Excel, Power Bi, and Data Analysis.
 ## 🚀 About Me

 - 🔭 I recently completed my graduation in Computer Science and Engineering with an aggregate of 82.2%.